bentleyjensen/CF-Pokedex/README.md

 It's a basic pokedex, fetching pokemon from the public [pokemon API](https://pokeapi.co/).
 As of this writing, it only shows an image, the pokemon's height, and the types of the pokemon, though I hope to expand this later.

+This project is currently deployed via Github Pages, and is available [here](https://bentleyjensen.github.io/CF-Pokedex/).

 ## This project's features include:
 * Fetching data from an external API
 * Custom CSS animation